-This classic French dessert is a wonderful and elegant dessert to serve at a dinner party.
-The poached meringue is incredibly light and soft, and the custard is rich and luxurious.
+This classic French dessert is a comforting and elegant option to serve at a dinner party.
+The poached meringue is incredibly light and soft, and the custard sauce is rich and luxurious.
 Classically topped with caramel for a bit of crunch and color.
-I have also seen these affectionately called 'snow eggs' which I just love.
+I have also seen these affectionately called 'snow eggs', which I just love.

 One of the things I love most about this floating island dessert is that it uses the whole eggs - the meringue uses the egg whites and the custard uses the egg yolks, so it is a wonderful combination in more than just flavor!
-That may sound trivial, but often when I am making meringue recipes like my Pumpkin Pavlova, or custard recipes like my Custard Filled Donuts, I am left with a bowl full of leftover whites or yolks and I hate to waste food.
+That may sound trivial, but often when I am making meringue recipes like my classic Pavlova, or custard recipes like my Custard Filled Donuts, or Crème Brûlée, I am left with a bowl full of leftover whites or yolks, and I hate to waste food.

 Jump to: